cemanil/CapsNet-Keras/README.md

 ## Style
 This project follows PEP8 style guide.
 Additionally,
-- Use PascalCase for the variables in main()
+- Use PascalCase for the variables in main().
 - Start comments with a capital letter, and end with a full stop.

 ## Other Implementations